 For Whitewater Rafting Trips, wear a swimsuit or clothes that you don’t mind getting wet.
 Cotton is not the best material to wear on the river; synthetic fabrics such as nylon and polypropylene work the best because they dry quickly.
-For cool days, we have neoprene wetsuits, river booties and fleece.
+For cool days, we have neoprene wet suits and river booties.
 You may opt to rent these items when you check in for your trip.
 Shoes that are secure on your feet are required (please no flip-flops).

 Bring a towel or dry clothing to change into at the end of your whitewater rafting trip, so you’re comfortable on the 40-minute return ride to Jackson.
 There are forest service restrooms for you to use at the landing.
 Sunglasses (secure with Croakies), hats and sunscreen are a good idea; cameras and binoculars are not recommended on whitewater rafting trips.

 What class are the rapids on the Snake River in Jackson Hole?